-Shortly after the turn of the century, work began on what would become another campus landmark, Jennings Hall.
+Shortly after the turn of the century, work began on what would become another campus landmark: Jennings Hall.
 When it opened in 1907, the building was considered among the most elegant residence halls in the South.
 It provided meals in a well-furnished dining hall, it was heated with steam, and its residents bragged that there was electric light in every room.

-While Jennings Hall is no longer being used as a dormitory, students and visitors alike continue to enjoy its beautiful central courtyard and fountain.
+While Jennings Hall is no longer being used as a dormitory, students and visitors continue to enjoy its beautiful central courtyard and fountain.
 The stately building has been renovated to provide classrooms and faculty offices for English, history, sociology, and modern languages.

-Another familiar sight on the Quad, Alumni Hall, was built during the prosperous years of the 1920s.
-The multi-purpose facility, which opened its doors in 1925 as the university marked its centennial, is now home to the student mailroom, a basketball court, the student counseling center, conference rooms for the Board of Trustees, and a student gathering spot, boasting large flat-screen TVs and a coffee shop.
+Another familiar sight, Alumni Hall, was built during the prosperous years of the 1920s.
+The multipurpose facility, which opened its doors in 1925 as the University prepared to mark its centennial, is now home to the student mailroom, the student counseling center, conference rooms for the Board of Trustees, a food court, and a student gathering spot, boasting large flat-screen TVs.

-After years of financial stability, adversity returned to Mississippi College, to American higher education in general, and to the nation in 1929 with the arrival of the Great Depression.
-The financial collapse brought widespread poverty to millions of people, and its effects lingered for more than a decade.
+After years of financial stability, adversity returned to Mississippi College, American higher education in general, and the nation in 1929 with the arrival of the Great Depression.
+The financial collapse brought widespread poverty to millions, and its effects lingered for more than a decade.
 At times, MC students found creative ways to continue their education, even making tuition payments with a wagonload of potatoes.
 In addition to monetary contributions, the college welcomed gifts of land, houses, and other resources to help it survive.

 The institution's neighbor, Hillman College, was not as fortunate.
-While it had prospered through the late 1920s, even constructing two brick cottages for a dozen female students and one faculty member on its campus, the small women's school did not survive the Great Depression.
+While it had prospered throughout the late 1920s, even constructing two brick cottages for a dozen female students and one faculty member on its campus, the small women's school did not survive the Great Depression.
 Hillman closed its doors and consolidated its operations with Mississippi College in 1942.